lassade/toctoc/README.md

 ### Extra: Support for u8, i8, u32, i32 and f32

-The added support will allow for a smaler binray representation, `f32` is very commonly used on games, thus was added to avoid desnecessary conversions between and from `f64`, that will take a bit of cpu cycles.
+The added support will allow for a smaller binary representation, `f32` is very commonly used on games, thus was added to avoid unnecessary conversions between and from `f64`, that will take a bit of cpu cycles.

 ### Extra: Enumeration support

-This lib only use externally taged enumerations.
+This lib only use externally tagged enumerations.
 Adjacent and internal formats may be added in the future (but probably won't).

 ### Extra: Bson support (binary json)

-Bson is like a binary json format. so it's more suitable for binary data and also self described, but it doest not gaurantee memory aligment for data structures that may requeir it.
+Bson is like a binary json format. so it's more suitable for binary data and also self described, but it doest not guarantee memory alignment for data structures that may require it.

 ### Extra: Stateful or contextual (de)serialization

-Used for load assets or referece game entities
+Used for load assets or reference game entities

-### Extra: Deserilize into
+### Extra: Deserialize into

 TODO